satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

       This is useful if you have a page with a lot of static pages because then not all pages have to be generated at built time, which makes the built much faster.
     - `blocking` → Same procedure as for `fallback: true`, except that there is no fallback while the HTML is being generated.
 There are only very special uses cases in which this makes sense, such as AMP.

 Remember to name the file after the relevant key from the `params` object with square brackets, in our case `[path].tsx`.
+As long as the two names match, you can choose it as you wish.
 To load the data for a blogpost the function `getStaticProps` is needed.
 This function now receives `{params}`, which can be used to determine the path and the depending data.
 Finally, in the actual page component, the data can be accessed via props (here via `{postData}`).
+The following source code shows how we built our comparison blog project using SSG and the methods just described.

 ```tsx
 export async function getStaticPaths() {